CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 on the HOST descriptions in schrodinger.hosts file.
 If your jobs require something, that's not present in the file, you can edit it.

-On Puhti, Linux and Mac, you can take a look at the `schrodinger.hosts` file with:
+On Puhti you can take a look at the `schrodinger.hosts` file with:

 ```bash
 more $HOME/schrodinger.hosts
 ```

-and on Windows you should find it in `C:\Program Files\Schrodinger-version\schrodinger.hosts`
+On your local computer this file will be in the Maestro installation direcctory, e.g. on Windows in `C:\Program Files\Schrodinger-version\schrodinger.hosts`

 After the longish header and the `localhost` entry , you should see the Puhti HOST entries as something like:
 ```bash
 name:        test
 queue:       SLURM2.1